Basilisvirus/atmel-studio-7-examples-atmega328p-avrc/README.md

 <strong>FOR Ubuntu [hope it works for other linux OSs]</strong>

-1. Installing avr-gcc and tools:
+1. Installing avr-gcc and avrdude:

+To install avr-gcc:
 `sudo apt-get install gcc-avr avr-libc avrdude`
 It may pop you up an error, reccomending you to use : `apt --fix-broken install`.
-If it does, type `sudo apt --fix-broken install` and wait for it to finish
+If it does, type `sudo apt --fix-broken install` and wait for it to finish.

+Avrdude was already installed in my ubuntu, but you may look it up to see if its installed.
+If not, install it.

 2. Compiling and burning the code: